England reeling, NZ dominate first Test

+England coach Trevor Bayliss has slammed his batsmen for "making the same types of mistakes" at the crease, after they had been bowled out for 58 on the first day of their day-night Test against New Zealand in Auckland.

+The Black Caps were 3-175 at stumps on Thursday's opening day, 117 runs ahead, having earlier limited England to their sixth-lowest Test total.

-Trent Boult and Tim Southee tore the English batting line-up to shreds in the afternoon, taking all 10 wickets between them in less than 21 overs.
+Trent Boult and Tim Southee tore the English batting line-up to shreds after bowling first, taking all 10 wickets between them in less than 21 overs.

 With the new pink ball swinging, Boult was unplayable.